 As a contractor, it’s important to develop a network that can deliver consistent opportunities and work.
 You can do this by creating a comprehensive networking plan, appearing at business events, distributing business cards or networking online, particularly on the social network, LinkedIn.
 To be successful, you’ll need to establish relationships within the industry that could potentially provide you with employment opportunities.

-It’s all about getting your name out there.
-Though you shouldn’t contact clients that you previously worked with when you were a full-time employee for someone else, there’s no reason why you can’t contact individuals who you used to liaise with, but who’ve since moved company (and therefore you’re not taking business away from your former employer).
+In a nutshell, it’s all about getting your name out there.
+You generally shouldn’t contact clients that you previously worked with when you were a full-time employee for someone else – this is considered poaching and bad etiquette.
+However, there’s no reason why you can’t reach out to individuals whom you used to liaise with that have since moved company.

-When you first start out contracting you’ll have to make the choice between working through an umbrella company, or forming your own limited company.
+When you first begin as a contractor, you’ll have to make the choice between working under an umbrella company, or alternatively, for your own limited company.

-To speak with experienced tax accountants to discuss your potential move from permanent employee to full-time contractor, contact us today on 020 7129 1199 or get in touch with us via our contact page to arrange a complimentary, no obligation meeting.
+To speak with an experienced tax accountant and discuss your potential move from permanent employee to full-time contractor, contact us today on 020 8108 0090 or get in touch with us via our contact page to arrange a complimentary, no obligation meeting.

 If you found this interesting, take a look at: